 Eoghan Murphy TD was appointed Minister for Housing, Planning & Local Government on 14 June 2017 and served until 27 June 2020.
-He previously served as Minister of State for Financial Services, eGovernment and Public Procurement in May 2016.
+He previously served as Minister of State for Financial Services, eGovernment and Public Procurement from May 2016.
 He is the Fine Gael TD for Dublin South East.
-He was elected to Dail Eireann in the February 2011 General Election.
+He was elected to Dáil Éireann in the February 2011 General Election.

 Eoghan’s priority areas are the high-tech sector and young entrepreneurs/start-ups, reforming Dáil Eireann, and international issues such as nuclear weapon disarmament.